-Internet Connection Sharing (ICS) is the process of sharing internet connection with devices that are already connected to the internet.
+Internet Connection Sharing (ICS) is the process of sharing internet connections with devices that are already connected to the internet.
 The devices which share their connection are called access points.
-It is quite useful for those who work mobile most of their time on in situations where connecting multiple Ethernet cables or connecting to the WiFi is not feasible.
+It is quite useful for those who work mobile most of the time on in situations where connecting multiple Ethernet cables or connecting to the WiFi is not feasible.

 Internet Connection Sharing is enabled by default.
 But in case you need to disable/enable it, you have to use the following steps: